 1. WHY Gender in Emergencies?

 Crises have different impacts on women, girls, boys and men.
-People face different risks based on their age and sex, and they will often highlight different concerns and bring different perspectives, experiences, and solutions to the challenges faced.
-The need for assistance and protection will vary.
+People face different risks based on their age, sex and gender.
+CARE also recognises that gender intersects with other forms of diversity which can exacerbate unequal power relations e.g. characteristics such as race, caste, ethnicity, sexual orientation and disability among others, which can effect how people prepare for, respond to, recover from and are impacted by crisis.
+Recognising these differences that exist within and between communities, will often highlight unique concerns and bring different perspectives, experiences, and solutions, to the challenges faced by communities.
+Based on this, the need for assistance and protection will vary.

 Our activities and approach during a humanitarian response can increase and reinforce, or reduce, existing inequalities.
 Integrating gender into every stage of a response is therefore a core part of CARE achieving their humanitarian mandate.

 For more information and statistics on Gender in Emergencies, visit the Gender in Practice webpage.